connortmaker-svg/ENR-259-Engineering-Design-Lab/Arduino Test Code/Pixy_2/item_recognition_p2/ReadMe.md

 - Filters false positives by having a minumum area for color detection ( Area > 4000)
 - Additional camera settings can be adjusted in the PixyMon program
 - Still need to consider the timing between detection and servo actuation

+## Interrupt Item Recognition
+This program uses interrputs to sample the pixy camera so it can identify the color of a ball as it passes and communicates this color to the sorting servo
+- Functionaly the same as the item recognition with servo program
+- Compatable only with the Teensy 4.1 board
+- Requires TimerOne.h header file